MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 ## Output format

 When you submit a quantum program to the IonQ simulator, it returns the probability histogram created by the measurement.
-The IonQ simulator doesn't sample the distribution created by a quantum program but instead return the distribution scaled to the number of shots.
+The IonQ simulator doesn't sample the distribution created by a quantum program but instead returns the distribution scaled to the number of shots.
 This is most apparent when you submit a single shot circuit.
 You will see multiple measurement results in the probability histogram for one shot.
 This behavior is inherent to IonQ simulator, while IonQ QPU actually runs the program and aggregates the results.

 ## Pricing